-DEAD_MANS_SNITCH_URL setting will be available in the app configuration and will contain the canonical URL to access Dead Man’s Snitch.
-This can be confirmed using the
+DEADMANSSNITCH_API_KEY setting will be available in the app configuration and will contain your API key if you would like to access Dead Man’s Snitch programatically.
+Your installation can be confirmed with the

 heroku config:get command.

 $ heroku config:get DEADMANSSNITCH_API_KEY vq7hfm8uxPcWl-kqcu_ITQ

 After installing Dead Man’s Snitch, sign in at https://deadmanssnitch.com to configure your Snitches to monitor your processes.

 Using with Heroku Scheduler

 Integrating into Heroku Scheduler is simple.
 For each Snitch you create,

-curl the unique URL (replacing the URL in these examples with your own) from the Snitch after each job:
+curl the unique URL (replacing the URL in these examples with your own) after each task:

 rake pgbackups:archive && curl https://nosnch.in/208cd43444